BITV 98/98 CertificationAccessibility LeadershipAdoption & FacilitationPublic Sector DesignInclusive Systems

 Champion Network Enablement: Enabling designers, front-end developers, and stakeholders to make accessible decisions as part of everyday work

-Continuous Testing & Feedback: Manual and automated accessibility testing (NVDA, VoiceOver, JAWS, Stark, Axe) with feedback integrated into design and development, treating testing as adoption enabler rather than gate.
+Continuous Testing & Feedback: Manual and automated accessibility testing (VoiceOver, Keyboard, Stark) with feedback integrated into design and development, treating testing as adoption enabler rather than gate.

 Solution